Email marketing

 What we liked about it:

 It’s not your regular email with sales and deals, it’s an example of storytelling in email marketing.
 The company has a goal to promote a new outdoor collection.
 So, they could’ve just sent a message with jackets and pants (and some 20% off) and that would be OK.
 Instead, they decided to tell a story about their newest ambassador and his views on mental health issues caused by the pandemic isolation.
-All during the hike to a forest and wearing H&M gear, of course ?
+All during a hike through a forest and wearing H&M gear, of course.
 The rest is the pictures of clothing and accessories, a related offer, and their usual footer info.

 GAP